Piano Concerto No. 2 (Rachmaninoff)

+Rachmaninoff dedicated the concerto to Dahl for successfully treating him by restoring his health and confidence in composition.

 History

 Background

 Sergei Rachmaninoff had been working on his First Symphony from January to September 1895.
 In 1896, after a long hiatus, the music publisher and philanthropist Mitrofan Belyayev agreed to include it at one of his Saint Petersburg Russian Symphony Concerts.
 However, there were setbacks: complaints were raised about the symphony by his teacher Sergei Taneyev upon receiving its score, which elicited revisions by Rachmaninoff, and Nikolai Rimsky-Korsakov expressed dissatisfaction during rehearsal.
 Eventually, the symphony was scheduled to be premiered in March 1897.
 Before the due date, he was nervous but optimistic due to his prior successes, which included winning the Moscow Conservatory Great Gold Medal and earning the praise of Pyotr Ilyich Tchaikovsky.
 The premiere, however, was a disaster; Rachmaninoff listened to the cacophonous performance backstage to avoid getting humiliated by the audience and eventually left the hall when the piece finished.
 The symphony was brutally panned by critics, and apart from issues with the piece, the poor performance of the possibly drunk conductor, Alexander Glazunov, was also to blame.
 (Note: Another major factor was a deep-seated antipathy between composers from Moscow and Saint Petersburg.)
 César Cui wrote: